-Because pie charts are a terrible way to present data.
-Dotcharts are much better - also easy to code;
+Because pie charts are usually a terrible way to present data.
+Dotcharts can be much better - and are also easy to code;

 dotchart(table(salary\$gender, salary\$rank))

 See also stripchart(); with multiple symbols per line, these are a good alternative to boxplots, for small samples.